Let Your Voice Be Heard: Embrace Your Inner Frog

 “I am no bird; and no net ensnares me: I am a free human being with an independent will.” — Charlotte Brontë

-Sheri: Speaking of getting heard, this week, I managed to catch myself as I was getting ready to say something I might regret.
-I paused a minute, took a couple of breaths, and then realized I might have “read the room wrong.”
-I took time to refocus and then still said what I wanted to say but in a good way.
+Sheri: Speaking of getting heard, this week, I managed to catch myself just before saying something I might regret.
+I paused, took a couple of breaths, and realized I might have “read the room wrong.”
+I took time to refocus and then still said what I wanted to say, but in a good way.

 The songs we selected for this week fit the spirit of speaking up, standing out, or being unapologetically yourself.

-"Respect” – Aretha Franklin … Because sometimes you’ve got to spell it out loud and clearly, even if you’re a frog on a log.
+"Respect” … Because sometimes you’ve got to spell it out loud and clearly, even if you’re a frog on a log.

-“I Am Woman” – Helen Reddy … An anthem of empowerment and speaking your truth, no matter who tries to talk over you.
+"I Am Woman” … An anthem of empowerment and speaking your truth, no matter who tries to talk over you.

 📚 Check out our book ...Available now!